Dodon (farm)

-Dodon, (aka "Doden") is a 550 acre farm and former forced-labor tobacco plantation in Maryland, located near the South River about 10 mi south west of Annapolis.
+Dodon, (aka "Doden") is a 550 acre farm and former forced-labor tobacco plantation near Davidsonville, Maryland, located near the South River about 10 mi south west of Annapolis.
 Purchased in 1747 by the planter and politician Dr George H. Steuart, it remains the home of Steuart's descendants to this day.
-Steuart grew wealthy during the colonial era thanks to proprietarial patronage and the forced labor of enslaved people, but his family's prosperity and status was much reduced by the American Revolution and later by the American Civil War.
+Steuart grew wealthy during the colonial era thanks to proprietorial patronage and the forced labor of enslaved people.

 History

 Memoirs written by Richard Sprigg Steuart suggest that Dodon was originally patented to one James Stewart in 1669, a Scottish immigrant from Perth.
 However, land records held by Anne Arundel County show that it was originally owned by a Dr Francis Stockett, who "held 'Dodon', 664 acres", in 1668.
 Whatever its early origins, the property was thereafter owned by the Warman family and, in 1747, Stephen Warman sold it to Dr George H. Steuart (1700–1784) of Argaty, Perthshire, Scotland.
 At Dodon, Steuart enslaved people to farm the profitable cash crop of tobacco.

 As one of the earliest members of the Maryland Jockey Club, Steuart was a horse racing enthusiast.
 His most famous horse was Dungannon, which he imported from England to compete against the stable of his rival Charles Carroll.
 The Annapolis Subscription Plate, the first recorded formal horse race in Maryland, was held in May 1743, and was won by Dungannon.
 The silver cup — actually more of a bowl than a plate — is now displayed in the Baltimore Museum of Art.
 It is the oldest surviving silver object made in Maryland and the second-oldest horse racing trophy in America.

-Steuart held a number of colonial offices, including Mayor of Annapolis from 1759-63.
+Steuart held a number of colonial offices, including Mayor of Annapolis from 1759 to 1763.
 He was also Commissioner of the Land Office, served at the Court of Admiralty, and was appointed Lieutenant-Colonel of The Horse Militia in 1753 by Governor Horatio Sharpe.

 Dodon formed a small part of the overall plantation economy of the Southern States, which forced enslaved people to produce cotton, tobacco, and other cash crops for export to England.
 Maryland planters also made extensive use of indentured servants and penal labor.
 An extensive system of rivers facilitated the movement of produce from inland plantations to the Atlantic coast for export.
 Baltimore was the second-most important port in the 18th-century South, after Charleston, South Carolina.